Changing the Domain of Your WordPress Site

 Your wp-config.php file should now reflect the correct database name, database user, and database password.
 This is essential for WordPress to know which database to obtain the information from.

-Step 4: Export the Database
+Step 4: Export the database

 Export the database from the primary domain and import it into the newly created database.
 For help with this process, please refer to the following articles:

-Step 5: Update the Database
+Step 5: Update the database

 The database settings must be updated to reflect the new domain name information.